-From 2007 to the end of 2017, the Chapada Mine has produced 212 million tonnes grading 0.34 grams per tonne gold and 0.39% copper.
+From 2007 to the June 30th, 2019, the Chapada Mine has produced 246.2 million tonnes grading 0.33 grams per tonne gold and 0.38% copper.

-The Suruca deposit has been explored by various companies since the 1970s, as summarized in Table 2, and was exploited by garimpeiros in the 1980s.
+The Suruca deposit has been explored by various companies since the 1970s, and was exploited by garimpeiros in the 1980s.
 Yamana reports that garimpeiros produced approximately 200 kilograms of gold in that period.
 A historical estimate of resources was identified in the mid-1990s; however, as this estimate is historic in nature, it cannot be relied upon.